 Former Royal Marine Steve became homeless after losing his job as a labourer.
 He planned to live off the remainder of his earnings whilst looking for more work.
+Steve says, "I was counting on it

-Steve says, "I was counting on it not taking too long."
-He spent almost four weeks living on the streets before finding a place in a hostel, where he is still living.
-He relied on a food bank to supply him with food.
+"I was counting on it not taking too long.
+"Steve spent almost four weeks living on the streets. - http://figr.es/096 #WeAreFigures